Who Is Forming Your Child?

 Why This Matters Now

-The language shifts toward:
+Today the language often shifts toward:

 Those are not inherently wrong.